matteofiorini92/mindful-reminders/README.md

 - [GitHub](https://github.com/matteofiorini92/hackathon-jan-2022) was used to build and deploy the site.
 - [Figma](https://www.figma.com/file/Yq3yHWL6sBYViIDbZMPn7B/Hackathon-2022?node-id=0%3A1) was used to collate ideas and research for the project.
 - [Colour Contrast Checker](https://colourcontrast.cc/e5eff8/3d523a) was used to check the colour scheme against WCAG guidelines.
+- Fonts used on the site were taken from [Google Fonts](https://fonts.google.com/).
+-

 ### Media